pollend/MiniTwitchIRC/README.md

 ### Overview

-This is suppose to be a very simple twitch integration library for unity and supports features as low as unity 5.3.1f1.
+This is suppose to be a very simple twitch integration library for unity and supports versions of unity as low as 5.3.1f1.

 ## Features